Bassetlaw Museum Out-and-About Local History

 First off - welcome to one of Britain’s best kept secrets - North Nottinghamshire!

-Do check out the pages shown above for some first-hit links to local events and places.
+Do check out our home page for up-to-date coming events and then pages shown above for some other links to local events and places.

 Covid-19 shut down most of our local events but 2021 rebounded in style.